-Collecting snow, conserving it, transporting it, selling it and consuming – it all formed part of a cycle of an activity now lost in time, involving laborers, mule drivers, and merchants.
-Testimony to this once flourishing business are the remains of the enormous deposits used to store snow – called ice wells, ice caves, or ice cellars.
+Collecting snow, conserving it, transporting it, selling it and consuming it – all these have formed part of an activity now lost in time!
+The rare testimony to this once flourishing business – the remains of the enormous deposits used to store snow (called ice wells, ice caves, or ice cellars).

-Bocairent’s peculiar geographical situation has favored the development of different cultures throughout its long history: from the remains of Neolithic human settlements to the Romans, Arabs and finally, the Spanish.
+You might have already imagined this from the number of unique sites in the city, but Bocairente’s peculiar geographical situation has favoured the development of different cultures throughout its long history.
+From the remains of Neolithic human settlements to the Romans, Arabs and finally, the Spanish.

 The old town itself is an artistic-historical heritage site.
-A walk along the streets of Bocairent (using the appropriate footwear) will reveal hidden corners of great beauty.
-No more words needed here, see it for yourself…
+A walk through the streets of Bocairente (using the appropriate footwear) will reveal hidden corners of great beauty.